carla-simulator/carla/Docs/how_to_run.md

 Running the Python client
 -------------------------

-Requires Python 3 with some extra modules installed
+The "carla" Python module provides a basic API for communicating with the CARLA server.
+In the "PythonClient" folder we provide a couple of examples on how to use this API.
+We recommend Python 3, but they are also compatible with Python 2.

+The basic functionality requires only the protobuf module to be installed

     $ sudo apt-get install python3 python3-pip
+    $ sudo pip3 install protobuf

+However, other operations as handling images require some extra modules, and the "manual_control.py" example requires pygame

-    $ sudo pip3 install protobuf numpy Pillow
+    $ sudo pip3 install numpy Pillow pygame

-A sample Python script is provided at `PythonClient/client_example.py`.
-The script is well commented explaining how to use the client API.

-The script can be run and provides basic functionality for controlling the vehicle and saving images to disk.
+The script "PythonClient/client_example.py" provides basic functionality for controlling the vehicle and saving images to disk.
 Run the help command to see options available

-    $ ./carla_example.py --help
+    $ ./client_example.py --help

-A second Python script is provided at `PythonClient/carla_manual_control.py`.
-The script is pygame dependent and serves as an interactive example where the user controls the car with a keyboard.

-    $ sudo apt-get install python3-tk
-    $ sudo pip3 install pygame matplolib

-Run the help command to see options available
+The script "PythonClient/manual_control.py" launches a PyGame window with several views and allows to control the vehicle using the WASD keys.

-    $ ./carla_manual_control.py --help
+    $ ./manual_control.py --help

 Running the server
 ------------------